-"We made our name in Rieslings," says the affable Carlson, who notes the Grand Valley's climate -- hot days and cool nights -- is perfect for fruit ripening.
+"We made our name in Rieslings," says the affable Carlson, who notes Grand Junction's climate -- hot days and cool nights -- is perfect for fruit ripening.
 "Ours is a little sweet, very flavorful, quite complex and good with food."

 As Colorado wines continue to increase in complexity and popularity, Parker welcomes the expansion of an industry that he has helped nurture from its infancy.
 "The growth is really healthy," he says.
 "There are lots of new wineries here now, and more than 80 wineries in the state."

 About 80 percent of the grapes that make all Colorado wines come from Grand Junction, says Carlson, and winemaking techniques are improving.
 "The quality is constantly getting better.
 Wineries are bringing in trained professional winemakers who have experience and are willing to try new things.
 The future here is really bright."